When

 🔥 Home Fire Artisan Market & Teachings

-At the heart of the Nipikiskwasiwan National Summit is the Home Fire, a sacred space for nurturing relationships, sharing wisdom, and safeguarding the next generation.
-The Home Fire Artisan Market extends this principle, thoughtfully integrated into the Summit's flow.
+At the heart of the Nipikiskwasiwan National Summit, the Home Fire is a sacred space for nurturing relationships, sharing wisdom, and safeguarding future generations.
+The Home Fire Artisan Market beautifully extends this principle, creating a vibrant hub where culture, connection, and community converge.

-• How their work supports children, families, land, and cultural continuity
+• How their artistry supports children, families, land, and cultural continuity

 Live Demonstrations & Teach-ins